-Data Processor shall implement and maintain appropriate and adequate technical and organisational measures to live up to GDPR requirements.
+Data Processor shall implement and maintain appropriate and adequate technical and organizational measures to live up to GDPR requirements.

-Data Processor undertakes to oblige all persons who access the processed Personal Data in the course of the processing operations carried out by Data Processor to comply with confidentiality obligations and access restrictions with regards to the processing of Personal Data.
-Data Processor shall ensure that only such employees have access to Personal Data who have received training and/or instruction in the care and handling of Personal Data.
+Data Processor undertakes to oblige all persons who access the processed Data in the course of the processing operations carried out by the Data Processor to comply with confidentiality obligations and access restrictions with regards to the processing of Data.
+Data Processor shall ensure that only such employees have access to Publishers Data who have received training and/or instruction in the care and handling of such Data.

-Taking into account the nature of the processing, Data Processor shall, at Publisher’s cost upon Publisher’s request in accordance with Publisher’s written instructions, assist the Publisher by appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the Publisher’s obligation to respond to requests for exercising data subject's rights under applicable Data Protection Laws.
+Taking into account the nature of the processing, Data Processor shall, at Publisher’s cost upon Publisher’s request in accordance with Publisher’s written instructions, assist the Publisher by appropriate technical and organizational measures, insofar as this is possible, for the fulfillment of the Publisher’s obligation to respond to requests for exercising data subject's rights under applicable Data Protection Laws.